 You have the option of paying your supervision fees with either cash or using a money order made payable to: Strafford County.
 The office will not be able to change, so exact cash payments are required.
 Under no circumstances will personal checks be accepted.

 Strafford County now accepts payments in the form of a credit card.
 Visa, MasterCard, and Discover are the only accepted credit cards.
-Picture ID must be presented in order for payment to be processed.
-No Exceptions.
-Phone payments are not accepted.
+Phone payments are accepted.

 Job Search Option (some restrictions may apply)